Automatic Item Modification By Age

 Setting Up "New" Conversions

-If you want to move items from a "NEW" item type or shelving location to another after a set amount of time, this tool is a great way to do that.
+The most common way this tool is used is to move items from a "NEW" item type or shelving location to another after a set amount of time.
 Moving an item from just one NEW field to a regular field is easy, as shown above.

-It gets tricky if you have only a single NEW field, but items need to move to several permanent itypes or locations.
-We have to find a way to "tell" Koha what the final field should be.
+It gets tricky when there is only a single NEW field, but items need to move to several permanent itypes or locations.
+There must be a way to "tell" Koha what the final field should be.

-Rather than creating separate NEW shelving locations to match each permanent location, we can instead have catalogers add the final location code into the item's nonpublic notes field, then set up the automatic item modification rules to look at both the shelving location AND the nonpublic notes to determine the final location.
+Rather than creating separate NEW shelving locations to match each permanent location, catalogers can add the final location code into the item's nonpublic notes field, then set up the automatic item modification rules to look at both the shelving location AND the nonpublic notes to determine the final location.

 In the first rule of the screenshot, Koha is checking first for the item's date accessioned age of 90 days or more.
 Then it checks to see whether it has the NEW shelving location and it has JUVENILE in the nonpublic notes field.
 If it does, Koha will move it to the JUVENILE shelving location.